swax/custom-fold-markers/README.md

 ## Known Issues

 None at this time.
-Please report issues on the [GitHub repository](https://github.com/yourusername/custom-fold-markers/issues).
+Please report issues on the [GitHub repository](https://github.com/swax/custom-fold-markers/issues).

 ## Release Notes

-### 0.0.1

-Initial release with the following features:
-- Custom fold marker configuration using regex patterns
-- Automatic folding range detection
-- Toggle all custom folds command with keyboard shortcut
+See [CHANGELOG.md](CHANGELOG.md) for release history.

 ## License